cespare/sitkin/README.md

 ## TODO

 * MVP: an outer template that render the main index page and individual post pages (from markdown documents).
 * TOML configuration
-* syntax highlighting for code
 * Multiple post types (specified in configuration)
 * TOML front matter